Skip to main content

 Version: release-0.9

-Scale for a MongoDB cluster
+Scale a MongoDB cluster

 You can scale a MongoDB cluster in two ways, vertical scaling and horizontal scaling.